rmkit-dev/rmkit/README.md

 An [app switcher](https://rmkit.dev/apps/remux) for switching between apps on the remarkable that is compatible with [draft-remarkable](https://github.com/dixonary/draft-reMarkable/) configuration files.
 Hold the middle button or swipe up the side of the display to bring it up.
+If that doesn't work, try tapping with three fingers on the display.

 ### [rmkit](src/rmkit)